-Owning a pineapple green cheek conure is a rewarding experience, but they need an owner who has plenty of time to play with and keep the parrot company.
-Otherwise, it’s likely to become anxious, bored, and depressed.
+Owning a pineapple green cheek conure is a rewarding experience, but they need an owner with time to engage with them and appreciate their antics.

 What Is a Pineapple Green Cheek Conure?

-Pineapple green cheek conures are a mutated variation of the green cheek conure.
-They have a tan-colored head, yellow sides, and lime green back feathers.
+Pineapple green cheek conures have a tan-colored head, yellow sides, and lime green back feathers.
 The chest has a mixture of bright red and yellow feathers.

-The lower beak appears reddish-orange, with a hint of red above the cere.
-Like yellow-sides conures, pineapples have tail feathers ranging from light red to maroon.
-Their eyes are ruby red.
+Their lower beak appears reddish-orange, with a hint of red above the cere.
+Like yellow-sides conures, pineapples have tail feathers ranging from light red to maroon, and their eyes are ruby red.

 According to the American Federation of Aviculture, pineapple green cheek conures came about after breeders mixed opaline green cheeks and cinnamon conures.

-Steve Garvin, who created the first one, named the bird after a fruit, thus giving it its “pineapple” moniker.
+Steve Garvin, who created the first pineapple green cheek conure, named them after a fruit, thus giving them the “pineapple” moniker.

 How Big Do Pineapple Green Cheek Conures Get?

-Both male and female pineapple green cheek conures grow to be around 10 inches long.
+As mentioned, male and female pineapple green cheek conures grow to be 10 inches long.

-As a result, they’re considered a small species of conure, making them suitable for apartments.
-Similarly, the average adult conure weighs between 60 to 80 grams, so they’re easy to pick up, hold, and carry around.
+So, they’re considered a small conure species, making them suitable for apartments.
+Also, the average adult conure weighs 60-80 grams, making them easy to pick up and carry around.

 How Long Do Pineapple Green Cheek Conures Live?

-Healthy pineapple green cheek conures can live for up to 30 years in captivity with the right care and attention.
-However, some owners don’t appreciate the level of care needed, so their lifespans can be as short as 10-15 years.
+Healthy pineapple green cheek conures can live for up to 30 years in captivity with the right husbandry and enrichment.
+However, some owners don’t get their care right, so their lifespans can be cut short.

 How Much Is a Pineapple Green Cheek Conure?